 The IRS requires three basic forms of annual maintenance for a self-directed IRA: contributions, valuation, and reporting.

-There are two exceptional cases when taxes could become due in the present tax year.
-One is UBIT—Unrelated Business Income Tax–which is a tax that is applied if the IRA owns an active business.
-The second is UDFI–Unrelated Debt Financed Income–which is a tax levied on the portion of profits that can be attributed to leverage.
-(Obviously, if no leverage or borrowing occurred, then this doesn’t apply.)
+There are two exceptional cases when taxes could become due in the present tax year under the current Self-Directed IRA tax rules.
+One is UBIT, Unrelated Business Income Tax, which is a tax that is applied if the IRA owns an active business.

-Distributions from a self-directed IRA can have different consequences depending on the age of the investor when the distribution is made.
-If the investor is younger than 59½, the funds are subject to a 10% penalty plus any applicable taxes.
-If the investor is between 59½ and 72, there are no penalties but taxes must be paid.
-After age 72 the investor must start taking distributions (RMDs), and pay applicable taxes.
-The amount of the RMD varies as to circumstance, and a knowledgeable accountant should be consulted to obtain the proper value.
+The Self-Directed IRA withdrawal rules aren't the same for everyone: Distributions from a Self-Directed IRA can have different consequences depending on the age of the investor when the distribution is made.
+If the investor is younger than 59 ½ when they take a Self-Directed IRA distribution, the rules state that the funds will be subject to a 10% penalty plus any applicable taxes.
+If the investor is between 59 ½ and 72, there are no penalties but taxes must be paid.

 SCHEDULE A CALLAddress: